hashbrowncipher/puppet-knockd/README.md

 puppet-knockd
 ==========

-This module manages openknockd.
+This module manages knockd.

-## Class: knockd::server
+## Class: knockd

 A class for managing knockd server options